Financial-Times/dotcom-reliability-kit/docs/contributing.md

 npm run lint
 ```

-As with ESLint, we check types in pull requests and errors will block merging, so it's useful to check before opening a PR.
+As with Biome, we check types in pull requests and errors will block merging, so it's useful to check before opening a PR.

 ### Unit tests